gherque/pygame_scrolltext_example/README.md

-# MOVEMENT
+# HORIZONTAL TEXT SCROLL
-Repository with a simple example of movement with a bitmap
+Repository with a simple example of scroll text taking font from a bitmap